LiliaFramework/Lilia/documentation/docs/libraries/lia.websound.md

 **Purpose**

 Downloads a sound from the given URL and saves it in the web-sound cache.
-If the

-file already exists locally the callback fires immediately with the cached

-filename.
-On HTTP failure the callback receives `nil` and an error string.
+Any existing file with the same name is overwritten by the new download.
+If the request fails the old cached file is used and passed to the callback.

 **Parameters**